 Paul J. Donald

-Professor Donald is Chief of Head and Neck Surgery, and Director of the Skull Base Surgery Program in the Department of Otolaryngology and Head and Neck Surgery at the University of California, Davis Medical Center, USA.
+Professor Donald is the former Chief of Head and Neck Surgery, and Director of the Skull Base Surgery Program in the Department of Otolaryngology and Head and Neck Surgery at the University of California, Davis Medical Center, USA.
+He is now professor emeritus.
 Born in New Westminster, British Columbia, Canada, Professor Donald obtained a BS in zoology and biochemistry at the University of British Columbia in 1960 and his MD in 1964.
 Following an internship at the Royal Jubilee Hospital in Victoria, British Colombia, Canada, he was in the Royal Canadian Army Medical Corps for three years and was a resident in general surgery for 18 months.
 A further year of general surgery residency was completed at St Paul's Hospital in Vancouver, British Colombia, Canada, from 1968 to 1969.
 In 1969 Professor Donald became a resident in otolaryngology and maxillofacial surgery at the University of Iowa, USA, and obtained his MS degree in 1973.
 He obtained his FRCS(C) in 1974 and his FACS in 1975.
-Professor Donald has been awarded the following: the Medal of the City of Paris by Jacques Chirac, Maire de Paris, on May 31st 1990, in recognition of his work in head and neck cancer; Presidents Award at the Scientific Exhibit at the AAOHNS in 1995; 1st Place Basic Science Study Award in 1998 and the Distinguished Service Award at the AAOHNS in 1998.
+Professor Donald has been awarded the following: the Medal of the City of Paris by Jacques Chirac, Maire de Paris, on May 31st 1990, in recognition of his work in head and neck cancer; Presidents Award at the Scientific Exhibit at the AAOHNS in 1995; 1st Place Basic Science Study Award in 1998 and the Distinguished Service Award at the AAOHNS in 1998 and the Simon award by the Royal Society of Medicine in 2005.

 Patrick J. Bradley

 Professor Patrick J. Bradley, Irish by birth, graduated from University College Dublin, Ireland.
-He was appointed Consultant Otolaryngologist & Head and Neck Oncologic Surgeon in 1982 at Nottingham University Hospitals Nottingham, UK.
+He was appointed Consultant Otolaryngologist & Head and Neck Oncologic Surgeon in 1982 at Nottingham University Hospitals, Nottingham, UK.
 He was appointed Honorary Professor of Head and Neck Oncologic Surgery in 2005.
 He has been a Hunterian Professorship from the Royal College of Surgeons of England in 2006/07.
 He was also an Honorary Professor at the University of Middlesex, School of Health and Education, London, UK, in 2007, for the Post-Graduate Diploma in ENT, for primary health care physicians.
+In 2002 he was appointed Visiting Professor of Anatomy and ENT at Lee Kong Chian School of Medicine, Singapore, to teach medical students.
 He retired from active clinical practice in 2009, but continues to write, edit, teach and travel.

 Professor Bradley is/has been a member of numerous UK journal editorial boards including: the Journal of Laryngology and Otology, Clinical Otolaryngology, Oral Oncology, as well as international journals: Laryngoscope, Head and Neck, European Archives ORL-HNS as well as being the Section Editor of the head and neck oncology section in, Current Opinion in Otolaryngology & Head and Neck Surgery from 1999 to 2008, and is now Joint-Editor with Professor Paul Donald.
 He has also been involved for many years with ENT News and Journal of ENT Masterclass.